KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

   <img img src="/images/vox/image54.png" alt="Demo Video" width="1050">
   <p style="text-align:center;font-style:italic;">Qualitative comparison against MonoScene and LMSCNet​.</p>
 </div>
 Finally, the qualitative comparison show us the superior performance of VoxFormer.
 In the first example, only VoxFormer is able to correctly complete the shape of the car on the bottom right, whereas monoscene can detect the car but failed to create a comprehensive shape and LMSCNet doesn't detect it at all.
-In the second example, VoxFormer is the only model correctly segmented the pole while the others failed to do so.
+In the second example, VoxFormer is the only model that correctly segmented the pole while the others failed to do so.

 ## Ablation Study
 Next, we will explore the ablation study conducted by the authors to validate the effectiveness of their proposed method.
 Let's begin with the impact of accurate depth estimation on the model's performance.
 The results demonstrate the significant difference between depth estimation obtained through a stereo setup (more accurate) and monocular estimation, reflected in a 6-8% improvement in IoU and 2-3% in mIoU.